HH-RDR-AI/chainflow/gui/landing/index.md

       }

 cta:
-  text: Bridging the gap between Real World Assets (RWAs) and the blockchain, ChainFlow seamlessly integrates Business Process Automation (BPA) into the decentralized world.
+  text: Bridging the gap between Real World Assets (RWAs) and the blockchain, Web3 Automation seamlessly integrates Business Process Automation (BPA) into the decentralized world.
 Dive into a revolutionary marketplace where investors can choose businesses based on transparent on-chain/off-chain activities, detailed BPMN references, and calculated risk ratios.
-Unlock the potential of RWAs with ChainFlow and be part of the next-gen business transformation.
+Unlock the potential of RWAs with Web3 Automation and be part of the next-gen business transformation.
   actions:
     - {
         title: Book a Demo,